rks1995/rks1995/README.md

 <h1 align="center">Hi 👋, I'm Ratna</h1>
 <br>

-- 🔭 I’m currently working as a software developer at **Rapid Acceleration Partner**
+- 🔭 I’m currently working as a software developer at **State Bank Of India**

 - 📫 How to reach me **sratnakumar99@gmail.com**